 Panelists play a critical role in the grant application process as field representatives.

-The panel experience provides great insight into the grant-making process, offering professional development and networking opportunities for arts practitioners working across creative sectors.
+The panel experience provides great insight into the grant-making process, offering professional development for arts practitioners working across creative sectors.

 Open Call for Grant Review Panelists